minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 <!--
 Before we start, let's introduce ourselves.

 [click] We are the software engineers come from DaoCloud, one of the famously known corporation that put much efforts into open source and Kubernetes ecosystems.

-We are now primarily focusing on field where we will cohere [click] Kubernetes and AI workloads together.
+With now primarily focusing on field to cohere Kubernetes and AI together.
 -->

 ---